-8 GLOSSARY OF TERMS USED IN CPRS
+19 GLOSSARY OF TERMS USED IN CPRS

-Accountable Body The arrangement whereby the Council has agreed to accept responsibility for the obligations set out in the terms of any funding granted to a third party organisation.
+r Accountable Body The arrangement whereby the Council has agreed to accept responsibility for the obligations set out in the terms of any funding granted to a third party organisation.
 Asset Refers to any property of the Council, but does not include, for the purposes of the Contract Procedure Rules, land and buildings or rights relating to land and buildings.
-Award Criteria Has the meaning given in the Public Contracts Regulations 2015 Candidate Has the meaning given in the Public Contracts Regulations 2015 Consultant An individual or firm (not being a firm of solicitors or a solicitor or barrister) procured to provide professional services, including advice.
-Contractor Has the meaning given to the definition "economic entity" in the Public Contracts Regulations 2015 Contracts Register The Council's database of contracts.
-Procurement Threshold The financial threshold at which contracts must be procured using the Regulations.
-Exemption A disapplication of the Contract Procedure Rules.
-Framework Agreement Has the meaning given in the Public Contracts Regulations 2015 (notwithstanding that a framework arrangement can be established for Supplies, Services and Works below the threshold applicable to the Regulations.
-Procurement Guidance The Council's Commissioning/ Procurement Cycle and Process Mapping Guidance (including relevant internal mini gateway review procedures, where required) or any replacement of such Guidance which is published on the Procurement section on the Council's intranet
+Award Criteria Has the meaning given in the Procurement Legislation, Candidate/Supplier Has the meaning given in the Procurement Legislation.
+Centralised Procurement Authority A Contracting Authority that is in the business of carrying our procurement for and on behalf of, or for the purpose of the supply of goods, services or works to other Contracting Authorities.
+Consultant An individual or firm (not being a firm of solicitors or a solicitor or barrister) procured to provide professional services, including advice.
+Contracting Authority Has the meaning given in the Procurement Legislation.
+Contractor Has the meaning given to the definition in the Procurement Legislation.
+Contracts Register The Council's database of contracts.
+Council Means Westmorland and Furness Council.
+Exemption A disapplication of the CPRs for reasons permitted in these CPRs or the Procurement Legislation.
+Guidance The Council's Procurement Cycle, Procurement Strategy and Commissioning Strategy and/or any replacement of such strategies from time to time in force.